ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 When used to handle errors with catch statements, it requires some time to get used the latter style.
-The key idea is avoiding or deferring from directly looking into option values, instead pass them along using _ad-hoc_ pipes (such as `map` and `bind`).
+The key idea is avoiding or deferring from directly looking into option values.
+Instead, pass them along using _ad-hoc_ pipes (such as `map` and `bind`).
 Erik Meijer calls that following the happy path.
-Visually, it also looks like to the “early return“ pattern often found in C.
+Visually, it also resembles the “early return“ pattern often found in C.

 One of the limitations of the option type is it doesn't record the reason which prevented having a return value. `None` is silent, it doesn't say anything about